<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=229461991482875&amp;ev=PageView&amp;noscript=1">

 • Activities undertaken now and how important they are.
 This provides your final baseline measurement

 • Activities to be undertaken in the future and how important they are.
-This will provide a roadmap for resolving your issues as well as increasing your contract management maturity level.
+This will provide a roadmap for resolving your issues as well as increasing your CLM maturity level.

-The template can be expanded to include activities specific to your organisation, industry, country, contract types used or any other criteria required.
+The template can be expanded to include activities specific to your business, industry, country, contract types used, or any other criteria required.

-Having identified the nature of the issues you're having with contract management and the scope of practices you need to adopt, you can take a preliminary look at what's available in the market to help deal with those issues.
+Having identified the nature of the issues you're having with CLM and the scope of practices you need to adopt, you can take a preliminary look at what's available in the market to help deal with those issues.

-Research the market and select a few candidate CMS providers.
-Study their product literature and view any online demonstrations that are available.
+Research the market and select a few candidate contract lifecycle management providers.
+Study their product literature and any market reviews, and view any online demonstrations that are available.

-While you're looking specifically for capabilities that deal with the issues you're facing, keep an open mind and don't ignore others that could prove beneficial for your future state.
+While you're looking specifically for capabilities that deal with the issues you're facing, keep an open mind and don't ignore other features that could prove beneficial for your future CLM state.

-It's also useful to take note of capabilities that you're just not likely to use, either just at this stage or ever.
+It's also useful to take note of capabilities that you're not likely to use either just at this stage or ever.

-Bear in mind that many CMSs are extendible, either by configuration, customisation by the user, or customisation by supplier programming changes.
+Bear in mind that many contract management solutions are extendible either by configuration, customisation by the user, or customisation by supplier programming changes.

-To save you having to independently think of everything you may desire from a CMS, the template lists a wide range of capabilities that a CMS might provide.
+To save you from having to think of everything you may desire from a solution, the template lists a wide range of capabilities that one might provide.
 Any capabilities you've discovered in your research can be easily added to the template if not already included.

 There are typically four types of requirement:

-• Functional: operational capabilities, look-and-feel, number of users / contracts handled.
-Provided by contract management specialists, stakeholders
+• Functional: operational capabilities, look-and-feel, number of users/contracts handled.
+Provided by CLM specialists, stakeholders

 • Technical: system architecture, database, delivery model, integrations with other systems.
 Provided by technical staff

 • Business: goals, objectives, regulations, licensing model.
-Provided by contract management specialists, stakeholders, business management
+Provided by CLM specialists, stakeholders, business management

 • Process: policies, procedures, practices.
-Provided by contract management specialists, business management
+Provided by CLM specialists, business management.

-The template allows you to indicate which CMS capabilities are of interest simply by selecting an importance rating.
+The template allows you to indicate which CLM solution capabilities are of interest simply by selecting an importance rating.
 You should focus on:

-• The must-haves: capabilities critical for resolving your issues and allowing you to undertake contract management the way you want to
+• The must-haves: capabilities critical for resolving your issues and allowing you to undertake CLM the way you want to

 • The should-haves: very useful capabilities, the lack of which might make things more difficult than they need to be

 Hint: don't try to 'boil the ocean' here.
-A huge wish-list of capabilities can make the already hard job of selecting the right CMS even harder.
+A huge wish-list of capabilities can make the already hard job of selecting the right CLM software even harder.

 As you start to see product demonstrations, you’ll likely see a range of features that you hadn’t considered previously.
 It’s important that you consider these in relation to your requirements and only opt to pay for them if they are genuinely solving your business problems.